The Philosophy of Freedom: Knowledge of Freedom

 Steiner begins exploring the nature of human freedom by accepting "that an action, of which the agent does not know why he performs it, cannot be free," but asking what happens when a person becomes conscious of his or her motives for acting.
 He proposes (1) that through introspective observation we can become conscious of the motivations of our actions, and (2) that the sole possibility of human freedom, if it exists at all, must be sought in an awareness of the motives of our actions.

 In Chapter 2, "The Fundamental Desire for Knowledge," Steiner discusses how an awareness of the division between mind, or subject, and world, or object, gives rise to a desire to reestablish a unity between these poles.
 After criticizing solutions to this problem provided by dualism in the philosophy of mind and several forms of monism as one-sided, Steiner suggests that only by locating nature's manifestations within our subjective nature can we overcome this division.

 In Chapter 3, "Thinking in the Service of Knowledge," Steiner notes that when we encounter percepts, we are compelled to contemplate them and supplement them with concepts.
-Essentially, we naturally incorporate the process of thinking into our observations.
+Steiner argues that the process of thinking is naturally incorporated into observations.
 Steiner aims to illustrate that what he views as the fundamental contradiction between observation and thinking forms the basis for all other related contradictions and philosophical distinctions, such as subject vs. object, appearance vs. reality, and so forth.
 He highlights that for most objects of observation, we cannot simultaneously observe both the percept and our thoughts about it, as a tree and our thoughts about a tree are inherently distinct; we can only focus on one at a time.
 In contrast, we can simultaneously observe thinking and observe our thoughts about thinking, for here the percept (thinking) and our thinking about the percept consist of the same element (thought): Thinking and thinking about thinking are the same process; observing the latter, we are simultaneously observing the former.